|

 Programme(s) to which this project applies: |

-☑ MPhil/PhD | ☒ MRes[Med] | ☒ URIS |
+| ☑ MPhil/PhD | ☒ MRes[Med] | ☒ URIS |

-Our studies aim to investigate the molecular and immunological mechanisms that mediate pathogenesis of disease using animal studies and in vitro studies.
+Our studies aim to investigate the molecular and immunological mechanisms that mediate pathogenesis of disease using animal and in vitro studies.
 A greater understanding of disease pathogenesis and the identification of key pathways and molecules that contribute to lupus nephritis may allow for the development of novel therapeutic agents for lupus nephritis.

-Professor DTM Chan, Department of Medicine
+Professor TM Chan, Department of Medicine

 For more information or to express interest for this project, please email the supervisor or the specified contact point in the project description.
 Interested candidates are advised to enclose with your email: